-Laurel Highlands' Somerset County is Pennsylvania’s largest producer of maple products.
+Somerset County is Pennsylvania’s largest producer of maple products.
 In order to produce maple sugar, there needs to be an abundance of maple trees paired with the perfect climate.
-Springtime weather in the region is ideal because of its cold nights and warm days.
-That alternating weather cycle, from freezing to thawing, is what changes the atmospheric pressure in the trees to allow sap to flow out of them.
+Because of the cold nights and warm days, spring weather in the Laurel Highlands is the ideal time to tap trees!
+The alternating weather cycle, from freezing to thawing, is what changes the atmospheric pressure in the trees to allow sap to flow out of them to begin the maple production process.

 With maple production primarily limited to a handful of states located in New England, Somerset County stands out and takes great pride in its maple production.